Liver Metastases: What can be done when bowel cancer has spread to the liver

 Managing metastases

-In cases with initially inoperable metastases, preoperative chemotherapy can reduce the size of the lesions to the point where these patients can be operated on (down staging chemotherapy) (Figures 1 & 2).
-The response rate is greater than 50% and in very few cases metastases can even disappear on follow-up scans, though they will recur in the vast majority if surgery is not carried out.
-Complete pathological response where the whole tumour is killed by chemotherapy is indeed a relatively rare event which occurs in no more than 10% and should not encourage a wait and see attitude.
+In cases with initially inoperable metastases, preoperative chemotherapy can reduce the size of the lesions to the point where patients can be operated on (down staging chemotherapy) (Figures 1 & 2).
+The response rate is greater than 50% and in a few cases metastases can even disappear on follow-up scans, though they will recur in the vast majority if surgery is not carried out.
+Complete pathological response, where the whole tumour is killed by chemotherapy, is indeed a relatively rare event which occurs in no more than 10% and should not encourage a wait and see attitude.

 Chemotherapy regimens

 Chemotherapy regimens commonly comprise a combination of drugs, often including 5-fluorouracil with Oxaliplatin (FOLFOX) or Irinotican (FOLFIRI).
-More recently, biological agents, such as monoclonal antibodiesSpecial proteins in the blood that are produced in response to a specific antigen and play a key role in immunity and allergy., have been introduced in current clinical practice and have been associated with a greater response rate.
+More recently, biological agents, such as monoclonal antibodies, have been introduced in current clinical practice and have been associated with a greater response rate.
 The commonest ones are Bevasuzimab (commercial name Avastin) and Cetuximab (commercial name Erbitux), the latter, as a result of gaining approval by the National Institute of Clinical Excellence has recently been made available also to NHS patients.
 An ongoing trial, the New EPOC, is recruiting patients who are randomly treated either with FOLFOX alone or FOLFOX with Cetuximab.

 Preventing liver failure